Sustainable population: World population

+Systemic perspectives on sustainable population

+Some researchers and policy advocates argue that sustainable population should be seen not as a fixed number but as a system condition where human well-being and ecological integrity can coexist.
+In this view, population is linked to consumption, technology, and resource distribution.

+High-income countries contribute disproportionately to global emissions despite slow population growth, while low-income countries with higher fertility have low per capita impact.
+This challenges the adequacy of approaches focused solely on population reduction.

+A systems approach emphasizes reducing total resource use through innovation, equity, and shifting consumption norms.
+From this perspective, sustainability is viewed as a balance between human needs and planetary limits, not a fixed population cap.

+According to the United Nations, achieving the Sustainable Development Goals (SDGs) requires a significant reduction in global population growth.
+Many researchers contend that ensuring long-term sustainability depends on stabilizing or even decreasing population levels, as rapid demographic expansion intensifies pressure on natural resources, infrastructure, and social systems.
+Therefore, there are two sides to this issue: some believe that a smaller population is essential for sustainability, while others argue that sustainability is not determined by population size itself but by how well human societies and the environment can coexist in balance.

+A recent report from the Institute for Futures Studies highlights the need to assess sustainable population in relation to climate, technology, inequality, and consumption, emphasizing systemic approaches over fixed numerical thresholds.

 Carrying capacity

-Talk of economic and population growth leading to the limits of Earth's carrying capacity for humans is popular in environmentalism.
-The potential limiting factor for the human population might include water availability, energy availability, renewable resources, non-renewable resources, heat removal, photosynthetic capacity, and land availability for food production.
-The applicability of carrying capacity as a measurement of the Earth's limits in terms of the human population has not been very useful, as the Verhulst equation does not allow an unequivocal calculation and prediction of the upper limits of population growth.
-Carrying capacity has been used as a tool in Neo-Malthusian arguments since the 1950s.
-The concept of carrying capacity has been applied to determining the population limits in Shanghai, a city faced with rapid urbanization.
+Talk of economic and population growth overshooting the limits of Earth's carrying capacity for humans is popular in environmentalism.
+The potential limiting factor for the human population might include water availability, energy availability, renewable resources, non-renewable resources, heat removal, photosynthetic capacity, or land availability for food production.
+Or, as current trends suggest, the limiting factors might involve ecosystems’ ability to absorb human pollution, as with climate change, ocean acidification, or the toxification of rivers and streams.
+The applicability of carrying capacity as a measurement of the Earth's limits in terms of the human population has been questioned, since it has proved difficult to calculate or predict the upper limits of population growth.
+The concept of carrying capacity has often been cited in arguments advocating population stabilization since the mid-20th century.

-The application of the concept of carrying capacity for the human population, which exists in a non-equilibrium, is criticized for not successfully being able to model the processes between humans and the environment.
-In popular discourse the concept has largely left the domain of academic consideration, and is simply used vaguely in the sense of a "balance between nature and human populations".
+The application of the concept of carrying capacity for the human population, which exists in a non-equilibrium, has been criticized for not successfully being able to model the processes between humans and the environment.
+In popular discourse the concept is often used vaguely in the sense of a "balance between nature and human populations".

-In human ecology a popular definition from 1949 states "the maximum number of people that a given land area will maintain in perpetuity under a given system of usage without land degradation setting in".
-Sociologists have criticized this for numerous reasons.
-Aside from the fact that humans are able to adopt new customs and technology, some common critiques are 1.) an assumption an equilibrium population exists, 2.) difficulties in measuring resources, 3.) inability to account for human tastes and how much labour they will expend, 4.) assumption of full usage of resources, 5.) assumption of landscape homogeneity, 6.) assumption that regions are isolated from each other, 7.) contradicted by history, and 8.) the standard of living is ignored.

-Romanian American economist Nicholas Georgescu-Roegen, a progenitor in economics and a paradigm founder of ecological economics, has argued in 1971 that the carrying capacity of Earth — that is, Earth's capacity to sustain human populations and consumption levels — is bound to decrease sometime in the future as Earth's finite stock of mineral resources is presently being extracted and put to use.
-Leading ecological economist and steady-state theorist Herman Daly, a student of Georgescu-Roegen, has propounded the same argument.